XAPATHEIA/markov-chain-generator/README.md

 # MarkovSentenceGenerator
 Generated sentences aren't always entirely legible, the code can be improved but is functioning and achieves it's purpose.
-Has the capability to scrape from most websites, just by holding a link in your clipboard.
+Has the capability to scrape from most websites, by reading a link in your clipboard.